vigo999/mindone/examples/opensora_hpcai/README.md

 The extracted VAE latent will be saved in the video embedding folder.

-Then, to launch a distributed training with eight NPU cards, please run
+to launch a distributed training with 8 NPU cards, please run

 ```bash
 msrun --worker_num=8 --local_worker_num=8  \